-Park Home owners have raised a petition to the Government, and the UK Parliament might reduce council tax for people who live in park homes in the UK in the future.
+Park home owners have raised a petition for the UK Parliament to reduce council tax for people who live in park homes in the UK in the future.

-2019 has had a good start for park home owners, as the Government approved the park home owners’ petition and is reviewing the existing law.
-A working group has been formed to take the petition and responses forward and study the impacts of a change to the 10% commission charge in England on residents and site owners .
+In 2019 the Government approved the park home owners’ petition to review the existing law.
+A working group was formed to take the petition and responses forward and study the impacts of a change to the 10% commission charge in England on residents and site owners.
 Mobile homes are subject to council tax in the same way as traditional ‘bricks and mortar’ homes, and are placed into the same council tax bands according to their value.

 According to the petition, mobile home owners pay council tax but see little in return in provided services and in a secure tenure of their park living, and that’s the main reason to reduce the council tax they pay.
-Other than refuse collections, they pay through their ground rents for their own lighting, roadworks, street cleaning, drainage and other services.
-Many Councils also receive license fees from site owners that are also paid for by the occupiers, who are also excluded from any police patrols because they live on privately owned land.
+They pay through their ground rents for their own lighting, roadworks, street cleaning, drainage and other services.
+Many councils also receive license fees from site owners that are also paid for by the occupiers.

-In 2013 Park Home Laws were amended to give Local Authorities greater enforcement powers with the Mobile Home Act (MHA 2013), in terms of security of tenure, or an effective system of arbitration for pitch fee levels fixed by rent.
-In addition, the Ministry of Housing, Communities & Local Government implemented a series of proposals and guidance on the rights and obligations of site and mobile home owners that can be found in the Park Homes page.
+In 2013, park home laws were amended to give local authorities greater enforcement powers with the Mobile Homes Act 2013, in terms of security of tenure, or an effective system of arbitration for pitch fee levels fixed by rent.

-Park homes are more popular residential properties than some years ago.
-The Government estimates that there are more than 85,000 households living in mobile homes in more than 2,000 sites just in England.
+Park homes have become more popular as residential properties.
+The Government estimates that there are around 85,000 households living in mobile homes on 2,000 sites in England.

 Park homes are typically prefabricated single-storey houses, and installed on land owned privately or by a local authority.
 When purchasing or moving into a mobile home, the building is situated on a lot in a mobile home park, and most often the land cannot be bought.

-Due to the efficiency of modern materials, Park Homes might be as thermally efficient as brick and mortar and can offer comfortable and even luxurious accommodation
+Due to the efficiency of modern materials, park homes can be as thermally efficient as brick and mortar and can offer comfortable and even luxurious accommodation.

-These are some quick answers for common question about park homes.
+These are some quick answers for common questions about park homes:

 1. Can you live in a mobile home permanently?